 - Training in data communications, digital communications, operating systems and applications, computer support, scripting, project management, or power.

-- Experience in Lucent, Motorola, Nokia, Samsung, or Ericsson, base station equipment with LTE or CDMA technology.
+- Experience with Lucent, Motorola, Nokia, Samsung, or Ericsson, base station equipment with LTE or CDMA technology.

 - Telecom experience such as T1, DACS, or OMP.

-- Experience in dark and lit fiber testing using equipment such as OTDR, fiberscope.
+- Experience with dark and lit fiber testing using equipment such as OTDR, fiberscope.